 This is the most accepted hypothesis at present, but we should take into consideration an information that emerged at the end of February and that went unnoticed.
 The team led by Dr. Yu Wen-Bin of the Xishuangbanna Tropical Botanical Garden dismissed the Wuhan market as the origin of the epidemic, or at least as the only cradle of the coronavirus, in a paper that is still pending review, a disturbing fact that makes it very difficult to trace the origin of the disease.
 They reach this conclusion after analysing 93 complete genomes of the coronavirus to reveal the evolution and the route followed by the virus during the first months of the epidemic and taking into account that a significant number of the first affected patients in Wuhan had no connection with the Huanan market.
 Therefore, SARS-CoV-2 would not have appeared in the famous market, but in another mysterious place.
 In fact, these experts suggest that the market would actually have functioned as a catalyst for the spread of the virus, like a bomb that caused an explosion of infections due to crowding and poor sanitary conditions.
 Logically, this information has led the most conspirative people to immediately think of the level 4 biosafety laboratory located a little more than 20 km from the market, which we will talk about later.

 However, this leads us to a worrying question: how long has the virus actually been infecting people?
 As time passes, it is becoming increasingly clear that the virus did not emerge in early December as claimed by Chinese authorities.
 The South China Morning Post assures that it would have accessed some documents from the Chinese administration that are still pending publication in which it is confirmed that the first cases of infection, among which could be patient zero, possibly a 55-year-old man, began in Hubei almost a month before, in November 17, the official date given at the beginning (December 8).
 This information was deliberately withheld, forcing even the doctors not to reveal anything about it.
-According to Dr. Ai Fen, one of the “whistleblowers” who allegedly broke with the censorship, by December 16 they already knew that the atypical pneumonias were caused by a new coronavirus never seen before, but because of bureaucratic obstacles they were unable to confirm their findings until December 31.
+According to Dr. Ai Fen, one of the “whistleblowers” who broke with the censorship and one of the first to detect the new coronavirus (and who received pressure and warnings to keep her mouth shut), by December 16 they already knew that the atypical pneumonias were caused by a new coronavirus never seen before, but because of bureaucratic obstacles they were unable to confirm their findings until December 31.
 In other words, time was lost that could have been used to learn more about SARS-CoV-2 and to alert the rest of the world sooner.
 But not only did they withhold information, they would also have blatantly lied.
 When in early January Chinese authorities reported only 41 cases in their country, the truth is that they were already close to half a thousand according to the newspaper, which would be logical if the epidemic started much earlier than we thought…

 Be that as it may, the truth is that there is no certainty.
 Now, there are two main scenarios being considered:

-That the virus already evolved in the intermediate host, let’s say in the pangolin, and acquired the appropriate receptors to invade human cells, so that when it jumped to a human host it was ready to replicate in it.
+That the virus already evolved in the intermediate host, let’s say in the pangolin, or recombined with a virus of this species to acquire the appropriate receptors to invade human cells, so that when it jumped to a human host it was ready to replicate in it.
 This scenario is disturbing because it predicts the emergence of more epidemic outbreaks, as the infective strain continues to swarm among wild animals.

 That the virus would jump to the human being without being pathogenic yet, so that it would have evolved once in the human organism.
+Two predictions arise from this hypothesis, namely: the jump could have occurred directly from the original reservoir (the bat) to the human being without the existence of an intermediate host or, on the contrary, it would have had to pass first through the intermediate host.
 This could explain why the virus camouflaged itself so well at first: since it had not undergone the mutation that gave it the necessary affinity to bind to human cells, it would not have had any obvious effects on those infected, which would have been those of a common cold or flu at most.
 Only after it had been transmitted from person to person for a certain time would it have evolved to fully adapt to its new host.
 From this, a plausible prediction can be made: that the virus was therefore already acting on humans long before Chinese authorities sounded the alarm.

 Of course, there is the version that categorically assures that the coronavirus is a laboratory manufacture, a version that always appears in any epidemic or pandemic.
 Many doubt that the coronavirus originated in Wuhan.
 Among them are Zhao Lijian, spokesman for the Chinese Ministry of Foreign Affairs, Zhong Nanshan, an expert in infectious diseases, or Hua Chunying, director of the Information Department of the Chinese Ministry of Foreign Affairs, and other members of the Asian Politburo.
 All of them have stated that there is no conclusive evidence to say that the virus originated in China, although for the moment everything points in that direction.
 To make matters worse, Zhao has spread on his Twitter account his belief that the virus has actually been deliberately introduced into the country by the United States, probably to undermine the Asian giant’s economic growth and image, a conspiracy that is booming thanks also to youtubers, who have echoed this version quickly.